-Marine survival in the Juan de Fuca management unit has averaged (geometric mean) 4.6% and ranged between 0.9% to 12.3% between ocean entry year 1998 and 2016 (Figure 23).
+Marine survival in the Juan de Fuca management unit has averaged (geometric mean) 4.2% and ranged between 0.9% to 12.3% between ocean entry years 1998 and 2017 (Figure 23).

-The multiple regression model used for forecasting included three variables - NPGO index January to March prior to ocean entry, winter ichthyoplankton densities the winter prior to ocean entry, and the date of physical transition from downwelling to upwelling conditions on the Pacific coast (Table 11).
-Higher survival was associated with a higher NPGO index, higher ichthyoplankton densities, and an early physical transition date.
-The 2007 ocean entry year was an outlier in all of the individual regressions and was removed from the data set to generate the final prediction for the 2018 ocean entry year.
+The multiple regression model used for forecasting included three variables - NPGO index May to September of ocean entry, length of the upwelling season along the Pacific coast, and winter ichthyoplankton biomass (an index of prey availability following outmigration) determined in NWFSC ocean surveys (Table 11).
+Higher survival was associated with a higher NPGO index, a longer upwelling season, and higher ichthyoplankton biomass.
+The 2007 ocean entry year was an outlier in all individual regressions and was removed from the data set to generate the final prediction for the 2019 ocean entry year.

-The selected regression model predicted a 1.8% (0.56% to 4.3%, 90% C.I.) marine survival for the 2019 return year (2018 ocean entry year).
-If 2007 was included in the data set to develop the final regression model, the predicted marine survival for the 2018 ocean entry year was 1.6%.
-Based on these results, a 1.8% marine survival was applied to the Juan de Fuca management unit (Table 1).
+The selected regression model predicted a 2.0% (0.87% to 3.7%, 90% C.I.) marine survival for the 2020 return year (2019 ocean entry year).
+If 2007 was included in the data set to develop the final regression model, the predicted marine survival for the 2019 ocean entry year was 2.2%.
+Based on these results, a 2.0% marine survival was applied to the Juan de Fuca management unit (Table 1).

 Table 11.
 Model evaluation statistics for multiple regression models used to predict marine survival (MS) of wild coho salmon in the Juan de Fuca management unit.
-Model was developed and evaluated for 1998-2017 ocean entry year (OEY).
-Variables include NPGO.JM (NPGO index January to March prior to ocean entry), Wint.Ichthyo (winter ichthoplankton densities in NOAA ocean surveys the winter prior to ocean entry), and Phys.Trans.Date (date of spring transition from down welling to upwelling conditions for coastal waters).
-Model evaluation statistics are shown with and without the 2007 ocean entry year which was an outlier in most of the individual regressions.
-Model used for the 2019 forecast is in blue text.
+Model was developed and evaluated for 1998-2019 ocean entry years (OEY).
+Variables include NPGO.MS (NPGO index May to September of ocean entry), Upwell.Length (length of the upwelling season) and Wint.Ichthyo (biomass of ichthyoplankton determined from January through March prior to ocean entry).
+Model evaluation statistics are shown with and without the 2007 ocean entry year, which was an outlier in most of the individual regressions.
+Model used for 2020 forecast is in blue text.

-Model MRE MAE RMSE MPE MAPE Forecasted Marine Survival (2018 OEY) MS ~ NPGO.JM + Wint.Ichthyo + -0.0009 0.0213 0.0283 -21.24% 45.04% 0.0184 Phys.Trans.
-Date [without 2007] MS ~ NPGO.JM + Wint.Ichthyo + -0.0012 0.0208 0.0295 -31.26% 55.08% 0.0157 Phys.Trans.
-Date [includes all years]
+Model MRE MAE RMSE MPE MAPE Forecasted Marine Survival (2019 OEY) MS ~ NPGO.MS + Upwell.Length + Wint.Ichthyo [without 2007] 0.0004 0.0140 0.0182 -8.4% 31.4% 0.0196 MS ~ NPGO.MS + Upwell.Length + Wint.Ichthyo [all years] -0.0017 0.0245 0.0345 -72.0% 100.6% 0.0218